Any student wishing to prepare for careers teaching in PreK-12 setting may do so by

 - EDU 403 (spring) upon successful completion this course meets the experiential component

 requirement for all majors; must be taken in conjunction with EDU 402.

 Continuation in Program:

 Program candidates MUST maintain a “C” or better in each of the Liberal Core courses

 specific to the Teacher Education Minor.

-A student’s continuation in the sequence of Teacher Education classes as a program
+A student’s continuation in the sequence of Teacher Education classes as member of

 appropriate progress in their professional development as evidenced in their Performance